 Where did Pungo 125 lose?

 The kayak category is a pretty crowded place, but the Pungo 125 did not stand out.
 It displayed many of the strengths that kayaks possess, namely stability with sufficient initial and secondary stability to weather large waves.
 It should have more initial stability than a small kayak.

 I feel this kayak should not be suitable against the strong waves, and if you are thinking of taking this one when you need to be careful about the waves.

-One more drawback for this kayak is that after long-term use, the thermoplastic elements begin to crack around the kayak.
+One more drawback of this kayak is that after long-term use, the thermoplastic elements begin to crack around the kayak.
 But, the good thing is you will get a warranty from the manufacturer.

 However, people buy a product and expect to use it for a long time.
-So, I think in building material and stability feature this kayak lost.
+So, I think in building material and stability features this kayak lost.

 Where did Tsunami 125 lose?